MGIC Investment Corporation (MTG) Just Got Our Attention

-MGIC Investment Corporation (NYSE:MTG) went down by -0.26% from its latest closing price compared to the recent 1-year high of $16.84.
-The company’s stock price has collected -6.27% of loss in the last five trading sessions.
+MGIC Investment Corporation (NYSE:MTG) went down by -0.94% from its latest closing price compared to the recent 1-year high of $16.84.
+The company’s stock price has collected 8.06% of gains in the last five trading sessions.
 Barron’s reported on 06/28/21 that The Housing Market Is Still Hot.
 That’s Good News for These Three Mortgage Insurers.

 Is It Worth Investing in MGIC Investment Corporation (NYSE :MTG) Right Now?

-MGIC Investment Corporation (NYSE:MTG) scored a price-to-earnings ratio above its average ratio, recording 5.94 x from its present earnings ratio.
-Plus, the 36-month beta value for MTG is at 1.50.
+MGIC Investment Corporation (NYSE:MTG) scored a price-to-earnings ratio above its average ratio, recording 6.42 x from its present earnings ratio.
+Plus, the 36-month beta value for MTG is at 1.48.
+Opinions of the stock are interesting as 6 analysts out of 9 who provided ratings for MGIC Investment Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode